AF $C^*$-algebras from non AF groupoids: Introduction

-Our examples are constructed from categories of paths that are amalgamations of a 2-graph and a 1-graph.
-We identify the $C^*$-algebras as stablizations of the continued fraction AF algebras of \cite{effshen}.
-Moreover there is a natural full corner in our example that is isomorphic to the Effros Shen algebra $A_\theta$, where $\theta \in (0,1) \setminus \IQ$ is arbitrary.
 This provides examples of Cartan subalgebras of AF algebras that are isomorphic, but not conjugate, to the diagonal subalgebra defined by a dense increasing union of finite dimensional subalgebras.
 We also identify a subalgebra that is the closure of a (nondense) increasing union of finite dimensional subalgebras, which is isomorphic to the whole algebra, and such that the inclusion induces an isomorphism of Elliott invariants.

 We briefly describe the rest of the paper.
-Section 2 gives a short account of the basic facts about the construction of groupoids and $C^*$-algebras from categories of paths, and the two examples mentioned above.
-In section 3 we describe the categories of paths and groupoids that are the main subject of the paper.
-The groupoids are inductive limits, and in section 4 we compute the ordered $K$-theory of the $C^*$-algebras of the terms in this limit.
-In section 5 we compute the ordered $K$-theory of the $C^*$-algebra of the whole groupoid and identify it as that of a continued fraction AF algebra.
+Section \ref{section background} gives a short account of the basic facts about the construction of groupoids and $C^*$-algebras from categories of paths, and the two examples mentioned above.
+In section \ref{section:one} we describe the categories of paths and groupoids that are the main subject of the paper.
+The groupoids are inductive limits, and in section \ref{section K-theory of G_i} we compute the ordered $K$-theory of the $C^*$-algebras of the terms in this limit.
+In section \ref{section K-theory of G} we compute the ordered $K$-theory of the $C^*$-algebra of the whole groupoid and identify it as that of a continued fraction AF algebra.
 This requires the use of a somewhat technical sequence of partitions refining the compact open subsets of the unit space.
-In section 6 we prove that there exists a unique invariant measure on the unit space of the groupoid.
-In section 7 we verify that the groupoid $C^*$-algebra is classifiable and complete the calculation of its Elliot invariant, proving that we have presented the Effros Shen algebras as $C^*$-algebras of nonprincipal groupoids.
-In section 8 we show that our algebra contains a proper copy of itself in the usual form of the Effros Shen algebra.
+(We say that a partition \textit{refines} a set $S$ if $S$ equals the union of a subcollection of the partition.)
+In section \ref{section invariant measure} we prove that there exists a unique invariant measure on the unit space of the groupoid.
+In section \ref{section identifying C*(G)} we verify that the groupoid $C^*$-algebra is classifiable and complete the calculation of its Elliott invariant, proving that we have presented the Effros Shen algebras as $C^*$-algebras of non principal groupoids.
+In section \ref{section subalgebra} we show that our algebra contains a proper copy of itself in the usual form of the Effros Shen algebra.
+In section \ref{section stability} we investigate the scale of the algebras and give conditions under which it equals the stabilization of the Effros Shen algebra.